Henrique-Shiguemoto/rmathlib/README.md

-# Introduction to mthlib
+# rmathlib.h

-This is a simple math library for myself (and I guess for everyone else too) to use in random math-dependent projects like games and game engines (which are the kinds of project I'm interested in).
+This is a simple header-only math library for my projects.

-The library is very simple at the moment and it could become much much better with time (faster and with more functionality).
-The main purpose is learning how to make static libraries for C (I will also test this library with C++ files) that I could actually use.

-It supports simple 2D and 3D vector operations, trigonometric operations and some other convenient operations like clamping, square roots, conversion from degrees to radians, etc.

-# How to Use
+## How to Use

-To use this library you'll have to get the following files and just copy them into your project: <code>mthlib.h</code> (for the function declarations and vector types definitions) and <code>mthlib.c</code> (for the function implementations).

-After this you'll have access to all the resources from this library.

-The <code>samples</code> folder has samples/test files to show how functions, structures and #define's are used.

-# What you can do with mthlib
+Since this is header-only, you'll only need to get the <code>rmathlib.h</code> file and add it to your project.

+If you want to use the default implementations of the library, you should add the code <code>#define RMATHLIB_IMPLEMENTATION</code> before including the .h file.
+If you want to implement your own math functions but use the same interface, then you won't need to do that.

+See <code>main.c</code> for example of how to use the functions.

+## Features

 - 2D, 3D and 4D vector operations
 - 2x2, 3x3 and 4x4 matrix operations
 - Trigonometric functions (32 and 64 bit results)
 - Random API
 - Computer Graphics operations
-- Perform Planar Geometry operations
+- Planar Geometry operations

-Obs: Please check <code>mthlib.h</code> to see all the functionality.